Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

-\subsection{Special case: randomized exposure}
+\subsubsection{Special case: randomized exposure}

 As a special case, if the exposure is randomized under the assumption $a\ind u\mid c$, then the arrow from $u$ to $a$ disappears in Figure \ref{fg::DAG-mediation-confounding} and $R_{a\sim u\mid c}=0$.
 This simplifies our sensitivity analysis.
-For the direct effect, we can apply \eqref{eq::direct} and \eqref{eq::aucm-formula2} to obtain the plug-in estimator.
+For the direct effect, we can apply \eqref{eq::direct} and \eqref{eq::multi-aucm-formula2} to obtain